zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/troubleshooting.rst

    A serial exception error occurred: read failed: [Errno 6] Device not configured

-Errors originating from pySerial are, therefore, not a problem with ``esptool.py``, but are usually caused by a problem with hardware or drivers.
+Errors originating from pySerial are, therefore, not a problem with ``esptool``, but are usually caused by a problem with hardware or drivers.

 Some of the most common pySerial error causes are: